Updated: Feb 2

-Scientists have used MRI scans to see how the brain changes when people practise mindfulness.
+Scientists have used MRI scans to see how the brain changes when people practice mindfulness.
 Evidence suggests that particular areas of the brain may either shrink or grow in response to regular mindfulness practice.
 Here are a few examples.

 Mindfulness and creativity - The prefrontal cortex is the area of your brain responsible for things like planning, problem solving, and controlling your emotions.
-The grey matter in this area can become thicker after practising mindfulness, showing increased activity in these areas of thought.
+The grey matter in this area can become thicker after practicing mindfulness, showing increased activity in these areas of thought.